byu-osl/city-issue-server/README.md

 #### Node.js, Express.js

-Node is a platform used to build server-side applications in JavaScript.
+Node is a platform typically used to build server-side applications in JavaScript.
 Here's a short example from [Node's website](https://nodejs.org/):

 ```javascript
 	var http = require('http');